Proven-Paradox/shaper-system/Handbook.md

 > Remember that all fractions round down.
 Also to be clear; this affects [The Regen/Degen Track](#the-regendegen-track) as well.

 #### Reaching Terrain
-Terrain effects with the [Grounded] tag that you create affect creatures with the [Hover](#hover) Power or [Flight](#flight) Condition as though the Ability were not [Grounded].
-A character with this Power may cast [Grounded] Abilities in the air as well as on the ground.
+Terrain effects with the [Grounded] tag that you create affect creatures with the [Hover](#hover) Lesson or [Flight](#flight) Condition as though the Ability were not [Grounded].
+A character with this Lesson may cast [Grounded] Abilities in the air as well as on the ground.

 #### Relentless
 When you successfully strike with an Ability that forces a target to move, you gain the following benefits.